medined/silver-argint/installers/kops/docs/troubleshooting.md

 # Troubleshooting

+## Server misbehaving

+I recieved this message when my internet connection was down.
+When the connection came back, the error went away.

 ## Machine X has not yet joined cluster

 Check the route table associated with the machine's subnet.
 Make sure that it has an Internet Gateway (IGW) in the target list.